Ankit-2000/Browser-for-blind/Readme.md

 By:
 Ankit Bagde -17CS30009

-Assisted by :
+Under supervision of :
-Dr. Debasis Samanta
+* Prof. Debasis Samanta
-Ms. Sumana Maiti
+* Sumana Maiti

 Demo video link ----  https://drive.google.com/file/d/1F8JsJ1HYw81mM-Kkn66hsAMv6adi2Q0A/view?usp=sharing

 About the project:
-The project is webapp which will help a visually impaired individual to search Google with minimum use of keys of keyboard.
+* The project is webapp which will help a visually impaired individual to search Google with minimum use of keys of keyboard.
-For complete opreation only number keys and enter key is used, which can easily accessible by blind user
+* For complete opreation only number keys and enter key is used, which can easily accessible by blind user

 Language used - Flask(Python), HTML, CSS, Javascript, jQuery